ymichael/psite/_posts/2015-06-06-some-notes-playing-with-haproxy.md

 Image Source: <http://blog.haproxy.com/2012/11/07/websockets-load-balancing-with-haproxy/>

 So to make WebSockets work, we need to set a sensible `timeout tunnel` value so that HAProxy doesn't prematurely terminate the connection simply because its idle.
-The article mentioned selected `3600s` as its `timeout tunnel`. __Do note that this timeout is reset each time a message is sent (in either direction), so the connection is only terminated if its been truly idle after the amount of time specified by this value.__
+The article mentioned selected `3600s` as its `timeout tunnel`.

+__Do note that this timeout is reset each time a message is sent (in either direction), so the connection is only terminated if its been truly idle after the amount of time specified by this value.__

 ## 3. (Ephemeral) Port Exhaustion

 Digging a little deeper into concurrent, long-lived connections using HAProxy, I found an interesting blog post about how ["Stack Exchange gets the most out of HAProxy."](http://brokenhaze.com/blog/2014/03/25/how-stack-exchange-gets-the-most-out-of-haproxy/).
-The entire post covers a great deal of detail about Stack Exchange's HAProxy config file (and is definitely worth a read) but one thing stood out to me:
+The entire post covers a great deal of detail about Stack Exchange's HAProxy config file (and is definitely worth a read) but one thing stood out:

 > "We ran into something called source port exhaustion.
 The quick story is that you can only have ~65k ip:port to ip:port connections."

 This was the first time I've heard the term "Source Port Exhaustion" and while I knew, from my Networks class, that there are ~65k port numbers, it never occured to me that this would happen.
 It also turns out that you probably have less than 65k ports[^6] to use and this is something that can be configured _(more on this later)_.

-Furthermore, it's not just that there aren't enough "ip:port" (sourc ports) to connect from HAProxy to the backends, it's that the TCP sockets aren't being recycled/reused fast enough when connections are closed.
+Furthermore, it's not just that there aren't enough "ip:port" (source ports) to connect from HAProxy to the backends, it's that the TCP sockets aren't being recycled/reused fast enough when connections are closed.

 > Due to the way TCP/IP works, connections can not be closed immediately.
 Packets may arrive out of order or be retransmitted after the connection has been closed.
 >